ebitimikoroye/DevOps-101/PROJECT 4/README.md

 the command used to install mysql
 - $ sudo apt install mysql-server

-after installing the command used to log into it is
+after instalation, the command used to log into it is
 - $ sudo mysql

 ![rw](images/msedge_IRqIWLZQRW.png)

-Running a security script that comes pre-installed will remove some incure defult settings.first setup a password using this command
+Running a security script that comes pre-installed will remove some insecure defult settings.first setup a password using this command
 - ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';

 After following the process of instalation, you can test if you are able to log into mysql by running this command, password will be required.